19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (4) Where the person failing to make a return, or making a return which appears to the Comptroller to be incomplete or incorrect, was required to make the return as a personal representative, trustee in bankruptcy, receiver, liquidator or person otherwise acting in a representative capacity in relation to another person, subsection (1) shall apply as if the reference to tax due from him included a reference to a tax due from that other person.

-(5) An assessment under subsection (1) or (2) of an amount of tax due for any prescribed accounting period shall not be made more than 7 years after the end of the prescribed accounting period.
+(5) An assessment under subsection (1) or (2) of an amount of tax due for any prescribed accounting period shall not be made —

+(a) in the case of a prescribed accounting period ending before 1st January 2007, more than 7 years from the end of the prescribed accounting period; and

+(b) in the case of a prescribed accounting period ending on or after 1st January 2007, more than 5 years from the end of the prescribed accounting period.

+[28/2007 wef 01/07/2007]

 (5A) Notwithstanding subsection (5), where, in the opinion of the Comptroller, any form of fraud or wilful default has been committed by or on behalf of any person in connection with or in relation to tax, the Comptroller may for the purpose of making good any loss of tax or payment or refund of tax attributable to fraud or wilful default, make an assessment at any time.